 [7] IEEE Std.
 1609.4-2016 “IEEE Standard for Wireless Access in Vehicular Environments (WAVE) -- Multi-Channel Operation”.

 [8] Test Control Interface Specification.
+Latest published on https://github.com/certificationoperatingcouncil/TCI_ASN1

 Informative References

 The following referenced documents are not necessary for the application of the present document but they assist the user with regard to a particular subject area.